LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 ## TODO

+### Surface Extraction
+- Extract the surface that separates inside from outside

 ### Offset Surface

+- small offsets lead to points that are detected as intersecting with the triangel -> infinite loop
+    - maybe attempt to improve robustness

 - Correct implementation of intersection with offset surface
     - Updated with manual computation of intersection with circle around closest input point
     - might still note be accurate in some cases!
+    - should be fine now

 - More efficient computation of intersection with offset surface
     - Currently use brute-force appraoch
     - Improved by reducing search to a bbox
+    - Improved and fixed using proximity search

 - Currently use kd-tree to organize points, maybe not the best choice?